ToF-/bowling-score-lisp/src/introduction.md

 We will be using the [Steel Bank Common Lisp](https://www/sbcl/org/) with as few external libraries as possible.

-The Bowling Score Kata exercise is about writing a program that can compute a score at the Ten-pin Bowling, given a list of roll points make by a player.
+The Bowling Score Kata exercise is about writing a program that can compute scores at the Ten-Pin Bowling, given lists of rolls points made by players.